vsa1920/AgentsMD/README.md

 ## Acknowledgments

-This project is a new repository based on work originally done in collaboration with [Shailesh Shridhar](https://github.com/ShaileshSridhar2403) in the [AgentsMD repository](https://github.com/ShaileshSridhar2403/AgentsMD).
-The original repository was forked from [AgentLaboratory](https://github.com/SamuelSchmidgall/AgentLaboratory) by Samuel Schmidgall, which provided the initial foundation for this work.
+This project was developed in collaboration with [Shailesh Shridhar](https://github.com/ShaileshSridhar2403) and builds upon work done in the [AgentsMD repository](https://github.com/ShaileshSridhar2403/AgentsMD), which was originally forked from [AgentLaboratory](https://github.com/SamuelSchmidgall/AgentLaboratory).
 We express our gratitude to both repositories for their contributions to this project's development.